8 Non-Touristy Things to Do in NYC

 1. Picnic at Bryant Park

-My favorite park in all of Manhattan is casually, smack in the middle of midtown – making for the perfect place to pause while sightseeing midtown.
+Reminiscent of a European park with it’s park chairs and decked out flowers, my favorite park in all of Manhattan is casually, smack in the middle of midtown – making for the perfect place to pause while sightseeing Midtown.

 Inside Bryant Park; August 2018